Healthy as well.

 Exercising regularly and including more fruits and vegetables in your diet can help you maintain balanced cholesterol levels while relishing your spoon of ghee.

-Comprehending the differences between ghee and butter will help you understand which product will suit you fine.
+Comprehending the difference between ghee and butter will help you understand which product will suit you fine.
 So here are some critical differences between the two –

 The nutritional profile of the Ghee and butter :